edsu/inkdroid.org/_posts/2020-11-24-static-dynamic.md

-The underlying idea here is that a *static site* makes the content more resilient, or less prone to failure over time, because there are less moving pieces involved in keeping it in and on the web.
+The underlying idea here is that a *static site* makes the content more resilient, or less prone to failure over time, because there are less moving pieces involved in keeping it both *in* and *on* the web.
 The pieces that *are* moving are tried-and-true software like web browsers and web servers, instead of pieces of software that have had less eyes on them (my code).
 The web has changed *a lot* over its lifetime, but the standards and software of the web have stayed remarkably backwards compatible [@Rosenthal:2010].
 There is long term value in mainstreaming your web publishing practices and investing in